chobbledotcom/chobble-site/src/prices.md

 # Pricing

 We believe in transparent pricing.
-Our rate is £200 per hour (charged in half-hour increments), and initial consultations are free.
+Our base rate is **£200 per hour** (charged in half-hour increments), and initial consultations are free.

-We charge a lower rate of £100 per hour for:
+Our rate is 50% lower at **£100 per hour** for:

 - Friends and family
 - Charities and co-operatives